LLM Latent Reasoning as Chain of Superposition: Latent-Vocab: Superposition of Vocab-Space

-Building on Observation 1, we posit that the latent token representations should ideally align with the distributional geometry of the token embeddings.
-To examine this property, we analyze the singular value spectra of token embedding matrices across different LLMs.
+Building on Observation 1, we posit that latent token should ideally preserve the distributional geometry of vocab-space.
+To investigate the intrinsic dimensionality of this space, we analyze the singular value spectra of token embedding matrices across various LLMs.

-\textbf{Observation 2.} \textit{The Effective Rank of LLM Token Embeddings Is Not Full.} The resulting curves in Figure~\ref{fig_svd_decay} exhibit a rapid decay rather than a flat plateau, indicating that only a subset of singular directions contributes substantially to the embedding space.
-The effective rank of word embeddings is far below the theoretical maximum, indicating that although the embedding matrix has high nominal dimensionality, it occupies only a low-dimensional subspace.
-Thus, the semantic space of LLMs can be regarded as inherently low-dimensional.
+\textbf{Observation 2.} \textit{The Token Embedding Matrix exhibits a non-full effective rank.} The singular value decay curves presented in Figure~\ref{fig_svd_decay} exhibit a precipitous drop rather than a gradual plateau, indicating that the vocab-space is dominated by a small subset of singular directions.
+Despite the high nominal dimensionality of the embedding matrix, its effective rank is considerably lower than the theoretical maximum.
+This suggests that the semantic manifold of LLMs is inherently low-dimensional.

-These findings suggest that latent tokens should not be treated as unconstrained hidden vectors, but rather as structured elements residing within the embedding subspace.
-Guided by this insight, we formally define latent tokens.
+These findings imply that latent tokens should not be modeled as unconstrained continuous vectors, but rather as structured elements constrained to the embedding subspace.
+Motivated by this geometric insight, we propose the following formal definition.